Michael Bidwill

-Michael Bidwill (born December 6, 1964) is an American businessman who is the principal owner, chairman, and president of the Arizona Cardinals of the National Football League (NFL).
+Michael Bidwill (born December 6, 1964) is an American businessman and attorney who is the principal owner, chairman, and president of the Arizona Cardinals of the National Football League (NFL).
 After practicing law for six years as a federal prosecutor, he joined the Arizona Cardinals organization in 1996 as vice president and general counsel.

 Bidwill inherited the team from his father, Bill Bidwill, who was at least part-owner from 1962 until his death in 2019.
+He had been operating head of the franchise since becoming team president in 2007.

 Early life and education

-Michael Bidwill grew up the second of five children in his family, and is the third generation of his family to own the Cardinals.
+Bidwill grew up the second of five children in his family, and is the third generation of his family to own the Cardinals.
 His grandfather, Charles Bidwill, bought the Cardinals in 1933, while they were still in Chicago.
 When Charles died in 1947, his widow, Violet, inherited the team, moving it to St. Louis in 1960.
 Upon Violet's death, ownership passed to father Bill and uncle Charles Bidwill Jr., with Bill becoming sole owner in 1971.
 Only the Chicago Bears (owned by the Halas-McCaskey family since 1921) and New York Giants (owned by the Mara family since their founding in 1925) have been in the hands of a single family longer than the Cardinals.

 Bidwill began to enjoy American football when he visited the Cardinals' training camp for the first time in 1969.
 In 1974, his father, Bill, made him one of the team's ball boys including his brothers William Jr., Patrick, and Tim.
 Said Bidwill in 2007: "I understood at a young age that when you don't win, there will be criticism."
 Michael Bidwill attended Georgetown Preparatory School in North Bethesda, Maryland and later earned a Bachelor of Science degree in finance from Saint Louis University in 1987 where he was a member of Phi Delta Theta.
 Later, he received his Juris Doctor from The Catholic University of America Columbus School of Law in 1990.

 Bidwill followed the Cardinals to Phoenix in 1988.
 From 1990 to 1996, he was a federal prosecutor in Phoenix.
 In 1996, he worked for Bob Dole's presidential campaign.